taichi-dev/taichi/README.md

 ### Build from source

-If you wish to try our our experimental features or build Taichi Lang for your own environments, see [Developer installation](https://docs.taichi-lang.org/docs/dev_install).
+If you wish to try our experimental features or build Taichi Lang for your own environments, see [Developer installation](https://docs.taichi-lang.org/docs/dev_install).

 ## Documentation